intersystems-ib/workshop-healthcare-interop/README.md

 * `Observation.valueQuantity.value`

 <img src="img/fhirsqlbuilder-transformation.png" width="900" />

+Or you can just import the transformation defined in [fhirtransf.json](install/fhirtransf.json).

 ## Project data to SQL
 Simply create a **New Projection** specifying the package you want to use for your projection (e.g. `demo`).